-Professor Nick Bland is a co-director of What Works Scotland and leads on the Spread and Sustainability workstream.
+Professor Nick Bland was a co-director of What Works Scotland until September 2017 and led on the Spread and Sustainability workstream.
 He is now at the Scottish Government.

-He is also exploring collaborative leadership and workforce development.
+He also explored collaborative leadership and workforce development.

 A Visiting Professor at the School of Social and Political Sciences at the University of Edinburgh, Nick has 20 years experience in social and public policy as a researcher, research funder and practitioner in both United Kingdom and Scottish governments.

 What Works Scotland Publications

 - Evaluation of Police and Fire Reform (June 2016, August 2017) – co-authored

 - Pioneering Collaborative Leadership: A Facilitated Approach for Learning in Action (July 2017)

 - Learning about community capacity-building from the Community Links Worker approach in Insch, Aberdeenshire (2013-16): a collaborative action research enquiry (cycle 1) (November 2016) – Co-authored

 - Practising Collaborative Leadership: Reflection and Learning from the Enabling Collaborative Leadership Pioneer Programme (June 2016) – Co-authored